 Twelfth Night in New Orleans

-In New Orleans, January 6th is not just a regular day of the week.
-Here, it signifies the Twelfth Night and the start of Carnival season.
+In New Orleans, January 5th or 6th are not just regular days of the week.
+Here, they signify the Twelfth Night and the start of Carnival season.
 Right on the heels of the holidays, the Twelfth Night is cause for more celebration, plans being laid for which parades to see, visitors coming in, and king cake acquisition strategies.
 It is also a night when, much to everyone's excitement, actual parades begin.

 NOTE: Parade schedules and routes are subject to change.